 While the whole selection process is challenging, you have to remember that a good one is that, which comes with adequate space to fit all vital tools.
 If possible, try various options and find out which one matches all your preferences and requirements.
 The majority of tool belts come with adequate space for fitting basic tools.

-These include small hammers, screwdrivers, measuring tapes, and pliers.
+These include small hammer loops, screwdrivers, tape measures, nails and pliers.
 However, you can go for one with much bigger storage space or capacity if you think that you will need more to fit a higher number of tools.

 If you are still confused then don’t worry because we are here to help.
-Continue reading this article and you will surely gain additional information that will significantly lessen the challenges involved in searching for a good and high-quality tool belt.
+Continue reading this article and you will surely gain additional information and belt buying guide that will significantly lessen the challenges involved in searching for a good and high quality tool belt.

 Table of Contents